payamt007/Python-Flask-SQL/README.md

 inside of app directory in separate folders.
 The main module that include the answer of the task is `core` module.

+_Please note that we don't include `.env` files inside project repository, but here, the reason of including this `.env` files inside project directory was easing the processing of running project, We the app is run by Kubernetes or similar platform environmental variables provided by DevOps platform for the application._

 ### Core SQL Solution

-For doing the task a RAW SQL was used inside a flask view and SQLAlchemy connector with PostgresSQL :
+For doing the task a RAW SQL was used inside a flask view and SQLAlchemy connector with PostgreSQL :

 ```sql
 -- Tree hierarchy of region slugs was traversed using RECURSION CTE of SQL